Get That Feeling: Background

 The album appeared after the initial success of the Jimi Hendrix Experience in 1967, and consists of old studio recordings from years before that had not been intended for release, with Hendrix performing in the backing band during sessions for an album by Knight.
 There is some dispute about who sings lead vocals on some of the tracks.
 The song "Hush Now" was released as single.
 According to Sounds magazine in the issue dated September 17, 1977, Get That Feeling was reviewed in the March 9, 1968 issue of Rolling Stone.
 Hendrix was quite negative about it and said that it was "a confetti of tapes hastily thrown together".
-He told an Melody Maker interviewer in December 1967:
+He told a Melody Maker interviewer in December 1967:

 "They were nothing but jam sessions, man, with a group called the Squirts.
 No, I didn’t sing on 'Hush Now', that was dubbed on later by Knight trying to copy my voice.
 And on that one the guitar was out of tune and I was stoned out of my mind.
 We're going to get those records stopped."

 In the Netherlands, the album was heavily promoted by Phonogram.
 The album was also released in Argentina in 1970 under the title Postumo by Groove Records.